roshanx911/roshanx911.github.io/about.md

         </div>
         <div style="text-align: justify;">
             <div id="test" onmousedown='return false;' onselectstart='return false;'>
-                <p><b>Hi, I'm Roshan Perera.
+                <p><b>Hi there, I am Roshan Perera.
 Focused and enthusiastic developer with a keen interest in web development.
 By comprehensive exposure to the underlying concepts and applying them vividly to various projects, my love for these domains came into being.
-I am a passionate individual who thrives to build and apply algorithms to solve real-world industry problems.</b></p>
+I am a passionate individual who thrives to build and apply algorithms to solve real-world industry problems.&nbsp;&raquo;&raquo;</b></p>
             </div>
         </div>
     </article>